Co-theory of sorted profinite groups for PAC structures

 (where the last equality comes from the Leibniz's rule).
 Similarly

 \end{proof}

-Note that the above easy argument works also in other theories of fields with operators (it depends on the description of the algebraic and definable closure, description of the forking independence and Leibniz's rule).
+Note that the above easy argument works also in other theories of fields with operators (it depends on the description of the algebraic and definable closure, the description of the forking independence and the Leibniz's rule).

 Let us come back to the PAC differential subfield $(F,\partial)$.
-If the sorted complete system $SG(F)$ is NSOP$_n$, then $(F,\partial)$ is NSOP$_n$, where $n\geqslant 1$ (by Theorem \ref{thm:SG.NSOP1}, Theorem \ref{thm:NOSP2} and Theorem \ref{thm:NSOP_n_nge3}).
-Moreover, in the case of $n=1$, Corollary \ref{cor:Kim.ind.description} provides a description of the Kim-independence in $(F,\partial)$.
-So the crucial role plays the absolute Galois group (in the sense of $\dcf_0$) of $F$.
+If the sorted complete system $S\CG(F)$ is NSOP$_n$, then $(F,\partial)$ is NSOP$_n$, where $n\geqslant 1$ (by Theorem \ref{thm:SG.NSOP1}, Theorem \ref{thm:NOSP2} and Theorem \ref{thm:NSOP_n_nge3}).
+Moreover, in the case of $n=1$, Corollary \ref{cor:Kim.ind.description} provides a description of the Kim-independence in $(F,\partial)$, and thus the crucial role played by the absolute Galois group (in the sense of $\dcf_0$) of $F$.
 The following remark simplifies the situation: